-Where a shared-use path crosses a Commercial access, the crossing shall be constructed of reinforced concrete.
+Where a shared-use path crosses a Commercial access, the crossing shall be constructed of reinforced concrete and ramp with landscaped boulevard can be concrete or asphalt.
 The shared-use path shall be of continuous elevation along the property.
 If a design exception is approved in situations where a continuous elevation cannot be maintained, access design shall include Commercial low back curb and concrete shared-use path through the crossing as per the City of St. John's Specification Book.
 Any required ramps in shared-use path to accommodate access will be placed based on the leading edge radius required to accommodate design vehicle, similar to Figure 5-9.